Best Places To Celebrate Cinco De Mayo In South Florida

-To that end, we have found some top spots around South Florida for you to grab a margarita and make a toast or two.READ MORE: COVID-19 Vaccinations Available At Miami International Airport Starting May 10
+To that end, we have found some top spots around South Florida for you to grab a margarita and make a toast or two.READ MORE: Miami-Dade PD Searching For Missing Teen Isabella Companioni

 Cinco de Mayo, or the fifth of May, is a Mexican holiday in which Mexicans celebrate their army’s victory over France at the Battle of Puebla in 1862.